igorinov/evtolsim/README.md

 Column | Description
 --|--
-Callsign | Call sign of the vehicle, starts with the first letter of the company name AvgFlight | Average flight time in hours
+Callsign | Call sign of the vehicle, starts with the first letter of the company name AvgFlight | Average flight time
-AvgCharge | Average charging time in hours
+AvgCharge | Average charging time
-PMi | Passenger miles, sum of the products obtained by multiplying the number of passengers carried on each flight by the flight distance
+AvgWait | Average time waiting in line for charging PMi | Passenger miles, sum of the products obtained by multiplying the number of passengers carried on each flight by the flight distance
 Exp. fail | Expected number of failures, total flight time multiplied by failure rate